 While a business traveler wants to be able to get a quick bite to eat from early morning (before heading out to a local meeting or company location) through noon (because… time zones), the leisure traveler wants to sleep in, then go out to explore and find some wonderful brunch place with photo-worthy quiche and lattes with small landscapes done in foam.

-While a business traveler wants immediate onsite access to a reasonably priced drink and a decent bite to eat after a long day of planes, trains, taxis, etc… the leisure traveler wants a quick nap and to head out for sight seeing and time spent with friends or family in exotic locations.
-An introvert on a business trip will sit in their room or in the hotel lounge and read a book.
+While a business traveler wants immediate onsite access to a reasonably priced drink and a decent bite to eat after a long day of planes, trains, Ubers, etc… the leisure traveler wants a quick nap and directions to the best sight seeing destinations, or to head out for some chill time with friends or family in exotic locations.
+An introvert on a business trip will sit in their room and read a book or work on the latest report.
 An introvert on a leisure trip will go out for a stroll.
 This matters when it comes to room sizes and amenities like arm chairs and desks.

 These are not just different types of customers, catering to them is inherently a different business model and corporate culture.
 And this is why Marriott and Ritz are stumbling as they figure out the essential steps of their joint adventure.